matijakolaric-com/django-music-publisher/docs/manual_royaltycalculations.rst

 .. note::
     If publisher fee is empty, it is not used, and the next option is taken.
     If it has value 0, then no fee is applied (zero fee), and next option is not considered.

+In addition to columns added by both algorithms, this one also adds:

+* Manuscript share (%)
+* Share in amount received (%)
+* Amount before fee
+* Fee (%)
+* Fee amount

 Post-processing
 -------------------------------------------------

+Excel or an alternative is the best tool for post-processing, especially creating outgoing statements.

+For creating outgoing statement, use pivot tables, filtering by ``Interested party`` column.
+You can design outgoing statemens however you wish.